 The hanging man candlestick is a key pattern in financial trading that offers insights into potential market reversals.
 It is a part of the single candlestick family.
 The hanging man candlestick is recognized by its small real body and long lower shadow, which usually appears at the end of an uptrend.
 This pattern indicates a shift from buying to selling pressure.
 However, it’s insufficient to understand and use the hanging man candlestick’s shape alone.
-It would help if you looked at it in the context of the market as a whole.
+It would help if you applied it in the context of the market as a whole.

 This article provides a concise overview of the hanging man.
 We will discuss its structure, how to effectively use it in trading, common mistakes to avoid, and its reliability.
 We aim to equip traders with the knowledge to use this pattern in their trading strategies effectively.